Limit Theorems Under Several Linear Constraints: Main results

 In particular, $0<\lv Z_{n,\textup{mix}}\rv<\infty$ and $0<\lv Z_{n,w,\eta}\rv<\infty$ for any $\eta\in\R^m$. \end{theorem} \begin{rem} \begin{enumerate} \item Theorem \ref{thrm_mixture} resembles the classical de Finetti theorem expressing infinite exchangeable sequences as mixtures of i.i.d.~sequences.
 Note however that a classical de Finetti representation does not generally hold for finite (exchangeable) sequences \cite{DiaconisFreedman}.
 Moreover, except for the case $m=1$ of one constraint with equal entries $A=(c,c,\dots,c),\ c>0$, which corresponds to a symmetric simplex, the random vector $X$ chosen uniformly from $K_n$ does not consist of finitely exchangeable random variables.
 Recently the notion of weighted exchangeability has been introduced in the infinite setting in \cite{BCRT24}, and been studied in the finite setting in \cite{Tang2023}.
 Briefly speaking, weighted exchangeable random variables are classically exchangeable after a change of variables.
 We believe this notion to cover the case $m=1$ of one constraint with not necessarily equal weights, but not the case $m>1$, as several linearly independent constraints lead to random variables $X_j$ with a different dependence structure.
 While the measures $P_{n,w,\eta}$ in \eqref{equ:mixture} are not probability measures, they share the main algebraic advantage of factorization into marginal measures with probability distributions of independent random variables.

 One drawback of having complex-valued measures in the representation \eqref{equ:mixture} is however that it does not apply to all Borel sets $E$.
 One natural restriction on $E$ comes from the absolute singularity of $P_n$ and the absolute continuity of $P_{n,w,\eta}$, necessitating that $E$ is a continuity set for $P_n$, i.e.~$P_n(\partial E)=0$, where $\partial E$ denotes the boundary of $E$.
 The main restriction on $E$ however stems from the lack of uniform boundedness of complex-valued measures, even if normalized to total mass 1.
 More precisely, for a general Borel set $E$, the quantity $\lv P_{n,w,\eta}(E)\rv$ is not bounded in $\eta$.
 The reason for this is that for a rough set $B=E$ the decay in $\eta$ in the Fourier transform in \eqref{def:complex_measure} can be much slower than the decay of its normalizing constant $Z_{n,w,\eta}$.
 The range of sets $E$ for which \eqref{equ:mixture} holds could be extended to continuity sets $E$ with smooth boundary using results from harmonic analysis.
 As we will not apply Theorem \ref{thrm_mixture} directly but in the form of Corollary \ref{cor_Bartlett} below for the characteristic function of $S_n$, we will not pursue this generalization here. \item Our proof below, see Lemma \ref{lemma_integrability}, will show that the rank condition on $A$ is in fact not just sufficient but also necessary for the representation \eqref{equ:mixture} to hold.
+It guarantees just enough decay in $\eta$ to ensure the finiteness of the $\eta$-integral in \eqref{equ:mixture}.
 The rank condition on $A$ is equivalent to the simple geometric condition that no variable $X_j$ is constant for $X$ uniform on $K_n$, see Lemma \ref{lemma_integrability} below.

 Making stronger assumptions on $A$ like requiring each column to be repeated once or several times would be another way to enlarge the class of $E$ for which \eqref{equ:mixture} holds. \end{enumerate} \end{rem}